-We can’t vouch for the veracity or the source of The Wonderful History of the Great Sausage (New York: James Miller, ca. 1880) Reiner Rühle, Böse Kinder (1999)767.
-But it is our considered opinion that it must have been a hard smoked sausage if it required a saw to slice.
+We can’t vouch for the veracity of The Wonderful History of the Great Sausage (New York: James Miller, ca. 1880).
+But it seems likely that it was translated from an illustrated German-language children’s book or Die Fliegende Blatter, like Schwind’s “Trials of Sir Winter” featured in the previous post.
+And it is our considered opinion that the charcuterie in the story must have been a hard smoked sausage if it required a saw to slice.

-We have therefore selected a recipe from an extremely tattered 1967 printing of The Joy of Cooking in the off chance that one of our loyal followers will be inspired to substitute a Wunderwurst for Buffalo wings and nachos for Super Bowl XLIX… Obviously the recipe will have to be multiplied many times to produce a 1005-yard sausage weighing eight thousand, eight hundred and eighty eight pounds… Perhaps someone from the world of competitive sausage making can lend a hand (as of May 2013 the longest sausage on record stretched five miles, but was of ordinary girth).
+A recipe from an extremely tattered 1967 printing of The Joy of Cooking follows, just in case one of our loyal followers will be inspired to substitute a Wunderwurst for Buffalo wings at their spread for Super Bowl XLIX… The recipe will have to be multiplied many times to produce a 1005-yard sausage weighing eight thousand, eight hundred and eighty eight pound, but maybe someone from the world of competitive sausage making can be enlisted to lend a hand.
+This is surely a manageable project in comparison to surpassing the the longest sausage on record (five miles long but of ordinary girth).

+Have ready: 2 ½ lbs of peeled potatoes.
 Cook 12 minutes, drain, and cool overnight covered.
-Grind three times: